Adrian2112/jquery.geolocateMap/README.markdown

     // {
     //   lat: 'latitude'
     //   lng: 'longitude'
+    //   infoWindow: 'text or html' // text that want to be displayed when the marker is clicked
     //   other google api marker options
     //   (this options overrides the markers_settings just for this marker)
     //